Skip to content

 You bought the EBITDA, but you inherited the chaos.
 In the private equity "buy-and-build" game, the investment thesis is simple: arbitrage.
 Buy four $10M companies at 6x, integrate them into a $40M platform, and sell at 12x.
 The math works on the spreadsheet.
 It rarely works in reality.

 The problem is the "Federation" model.
 Instead of a single, unified platform, you end up with a holding company of four distinct entities, each clinging to its own CRM, its own ERP, and its own "unique" way of doing things.
-You aren't running a $40M company; you're running four $10M companies in a trench coat.
+You aren't running a $40M company; you're running four $10M companies operating under one logo.

 The cost of this fragmentation is quantifiable and brutal.
 Research from McKinsey indicates that 30–50% of anticipated M&A value is lost due to slow or ineffective integration.
 Every month your portfolio companies operate on separate systems is a month you are paying a "complexity tax" on visibility, cross-selling, and operational efficiency.
 You can't optimize CAC when you can't even agree on what a "customer" is across four Salesforce instances.